 The Marketer: 3 Ways to Attract Generation Clean to Your Property

-As the world moves at varied paces through this crisis, restructuring traditional marketing plans to attract the Generation Clean guest will be critical in gaining market share.
+As hoteliers move forward from COVID-19, restructuring traditional marketing plans to attract the Generation Clean guest will be critical in gaining market share.
 To capture the most opportunity moving forward, hotels must develop a multi-channel marketing approach to drive bookings, maximize revenue potential, and optimize the ability to emerge stronger in the year ahead.

 Understand the Latest Traveler Sentiments